 Managing Director for the areas of Medicine and Science.

-Managing Director for the areas of Administration, Finances, Organization, IT and Human Capital.
+Managing Director for the areas of Administration, Finances, Organization and Human Capital.

-The DKMS Foundation for Giving Life, the parent organization of the DKMS, has been in existence since 1997.
+The DKMS Foundation for Giving Life, the parent organization of the DKMS, was founded in 1997.

 The global DKMS Family

 Every human life counts, everywhere throughout the world.
-All over the world, too many blood cancer patients continue to die.
+All over the world, too many blood cancer patients continue to loose their life.
 DKMS wants to give people new hope for a chance at life – not only in their own countries, but in other countries as well.

 We are over 600 people representing more than 20 nations across 5 countries, dedicated to helping to give every blood cancer patient a second chance at life.